Beinsezii/bsz-gimp-plugins/README.md

 <img width=300 src="./bsz-pixel-math/during.png" />

-## Installation
-Either
- - Download the release and unpack it into your already existing plugins folder
- - Or, for cleanliness, unpack the release to its own folder and add that folder as a plug-in directory in Gimp's folder settings.

 ## bsz_gimp_lib
 Shared library for plugins.
 Notably contains a *complete plugin auto-builder*.
 Similar to the old python-fu, but (imo) significantly more customizable at a mild complexity cost.
 Features include